Preparation

 Maps

 Maps are created for each day by pilgrims and by hosts on the route.
-You will get these maps in your itinerary.
-Please feel free to share your maps with us after each day.
+If you have created your own, please feel free to share your maps with us after each day.

 If you choose to walk ahead and are comfortable using a map, please go ahead.

-The Peninsula section has its own eBook with detailed maps for each day.
+The Peninsula route has its own eBook with detailed maps for each day.
 We recommend also getting a Slingsby map of the Cape Peninsula.

 Google Maps